 We are passionate about what we do.
 We believe architecture holds immense power to make our world a better place and our mission is to carefully wield our skills to deliver amazing projects for our clients and the community.
 Learn more about Propel Studio’s work here:

 Nick Mira, AIA, LEED BD+C

 Nick believes in providing excellent service to our clients and brings a dedication to design exploration to each and every project.
-He is an Oregon licensed architect with over 10 years experience working on technically challenging projects across the United States and internationally.
+He is an Oregon licensed architect with 12 years of experience working on technically challenging projects across the United States and internationally.
 His portfolio consists of high performance buildings for offices, research, healthcare, commercial, mixed-use and residential.
 Nick’s leadership and technical abilities allow him to guide our practice through the complexities of any project with a focus on sustainable design strategies and an acute attention to detail.
 Nick participates in all phases from pre-design through construction administration and his expertise in 3D design software and construction systems make him a valuable asset to each project.

 Nick facilitates a collaborative approach to design through interactive visualization and Building Information Modeling.
 He holds a Bachelor of Architecture degree from Wentworth Institute of Technology in Boston, is a LEED accredited professional and is an active explorer in our design studio.
 Nick listens closely and is driven by the unique challenges of each project – focused on providing social equity by meeting the needs of the client, occupants and communities of today as well as tomorrow.
 Outside the office he enjoys spending time with family and friends and staying active through snowboarding, soccer, hiking, and gardening.